 40. Do you belong to any professional associations or trade groups?

-If a DJ is serious about his craft and interested in becoming a better performer, they will often join a local DJ association or trade group.
-These are opportunities for DJs to interact with one another, share ideas, and network with other DJs who might be able to help them should they ever have an emergency.
-While membership in one of these organizations is not a guarantee of that DJ’s talent level, it does at least show a willingness to grow and improve and become a better DJ.
+Membership in one of these organizations is not a guarantee of that DJ’s talent level, but in some cases, it does at least show a willingness to grow and improve and become a better DJ.
 All our staff at SBS Events are “students of their craft” always willing to learn more about this fast growing industry.
 Whether watching tutorials, trying out and researching all the latest equipment technologies or simply talking to other successful professionals, we are always aiming to be a little bit better than we were yesterday.